Your cart is currently empty

 Note: All That Glitters is most vibrant over a black basecoat.

-Note: Crystal Cavern must be used over a black basecoat to see the shift effect.
-If used over white, it appears white.
+Note: Ice to Never must be used over a black basecoat to see the shift effect.

 Note: For the most vibrant results, please use Dork over a similarly colored basecoat, such as light blue.
 Dork may also be used over other basecoats such as white or black for different effects.